mjrlowe/terminal_images/README.md

 **terminal_images** is a Deno module and CLI tool, written in TypeScript, for displaying images in the terminal.

-It supports PNG, JPG, GIF and  arrays, and has support for animated GIFs and transparent images.
+It supports PNGs, JPGs, GIFs and pixel arrays, and has support for animated GIFs and transparent images.

 To install the CLI tool, run the following from the command line: